Buprenorphine Hydrochloride + Naloxone Hydrochloride

 Whilst you are being treated with SUBOXONE SUBLINGUAL FILM, do not use benzodiazepines unless they have been prescribed by

-As SUBOXONE SUBLINGUAL FILM contains naloxone, it is highly likely to produce strong opiate withdrawal symptoms if misused
+As SUBOXONE SUBLINGUAL FILM contains naloxone, it is highly likely to produce strong opioid withdrawal symptoms if misused

-as an injection while you are still experiencing the effects of other opiates.
+as an injection while you are still experiencing the effects of other opioids.

 When taken sublingually SUBOXONE SUBLINGUAL FILM can cause withdrawal symptoms if you take it less than six hours after you